Silentsoul04/security-scans-wrapper/README.md

 ./scan.py -c config.ini --mailto me@gmail.com --url http://exemple.com --all --no-wpscan
 ```

 Save the HTML report to file with the `--output` option.
-Default will print HTML to stdout.
+Default is `./report.html`, use `-` to indicate stdout.

 Additionaly, arbitrary interpolation values can be added to the scripts.
 This can be useful to configure authentication.
 The values should be supplied by arguments like `--arg KEY=VALUE`.